lachioma/bonsai_tracking_playSoundUponMovement/README.md

 # tracking_playSoundUponMovement

-You can select the mode of mouse tracking out of 4 options, by enabling one of the following 4 nodes.
-Right-click a node to Enable/Disable.
+You can select the mode of mouse tracking out of 4 options, by enabling one of the following 4 nodes (Right-click a node to Enable/Disable).
+I recommend using either VelCentroid_filt or FrameDiff_nrPixels_filt.
+If there is little contrast between the mouse and flooring (e.g. leaves), use FrameDiff_nrPixels_filt.

 - VelCentroid: use brightness threshold for mouse tracking; if velocity of centroid is above V, trigger sound playback; V is set using the node GreaterThan (a reasonable V is 5);
 - VelCentroid_filt: same as before, but at each frame the median of the last 5 velocity points is taken;
 - FrameDiff_nrPixels: use difference across consecutive frames to detect motion; if at least N pixels are different, trigger sound playback.
 N is set using the node GreaterThan (a reasonable N is ~150 (100-200)).
 - FrameDiff_nrPixels_filt: same as before, but at each frame the median of the last 5 velocity points is taken.

+If you want to save video and audio recordings, just enable the corresponding nodes VideoWriter, AuioWriter, CsvWriter, Timestamp.
+Files will be saved in the subfolder /data/.

 Set sound card using CreateAudioContext.